 Weaving in the beauty and freedom of the grace of Jesus, Ellen gives principles that will guide readers in how to walk in honesty and transparency with each other.
 She also encourages couples to rest in the forgiveness of the Lord.

 Ellen Mary Dykas (MA) is the Women’s Ministry Coordinator at Harvest USA and oversees the gospel-centered teaching and discipleship of women struggling with relational, sexual, and victimization issues.
 She is a graduate of Covenant Seminary and has a certificate in biblical counseling from CCEF.
-Ellen has over twenty years of experience in teaching and mentoring others through the Bible, and she is the author of Sexual Sanity for Women: Healing from Sexual and Relational Brokenness and several minibooks including Sex and the Single Girl: Smart Ways to Care for Your Heart and Living Together: Why Marriage is the Best Choice.
+Ellen has over twenty years of experience in teaching and mentoring others through the Bible, and she is the author of Sexual Sanity for Women: Healing from Sexual and Relational Brokenness, Sexual Faithfulness: Gospel-Infused, Practical Discipleship for Women, Toxic Relationships: Taking Refuge in Christ, and several minibooks including Sex and the Single Girl: Smart Ways to Care for Your Heart and Living Together: Why Marriage is the Best Choice.